Max Liebermann: Return to Berlin

 After eight years of absence from Berlin, Liebermann took part in the exhibition of the Academy of the Arts again for the first time in 1886.
-For the exhibition he selected the paintings Freetime in the Amsterdam Orphanage, Altmannhaus in Amsterdam and The grace period.
-The grace of grace, which shows a Dutch peasant family praying in a gloomy, atmospheric setting, was made at the suggestion of Jozef Israël during their honeymoon.
+For the exhibition he selected the paintings Freetime in the Amsterdam Orphanage, Altmannhaus in Amsterdam and The Grace, which depicts a Dutch peasant family praying in a gloomy, atmospheric setting and which was painted at the suggestion of Jozef Israël.
 The "opinion maker" Ludwig Pietsch described Liebermann as a great talent and an outstanding representative of modernism.

 In the summer of 1886, Martha Liebermann went to Bad Homburg vor der Höhe for a cure with her daughter, which gave her husband the opportunity to study in Holland.
 He returned to Laren, where flax was made from raw linen in peasant cottages.
 Impressed by the subject of the collaborative work, Liebermann began to draw sketches and paint a first version in oil.
 In his Berlin studio he composed the studies for a painting in larger format, on which he was able to complete work in the spring of 1887.
 The representation of collective work should show the "heroically patient" in everyday life.

 In May 1887 the picture was exhibited at the Paris Salon, where it was received with only muted applause.
 At the international anniversary exhibition in Munich, a critic described the painting as "the real representation of dull infirmity caused by a monotony of hard work. […] Peasant women in worn aprons and wooden slippers, with faces that hardly show that they were young, the features of grim old age, lie in the chamber, the beams of which are oppressively weighed down, their mechanical daily work."
 Adolph Menzel, on the other hand praised the picture and described the painter as "the only one who makes people and not models".

 At this time, the art critic Emil Heilbut published a "study on naturalism and Max Liebermann", in which he described the painter as "the bravest forerunner of the new art in Germany".
 Kaiser Wilhelm I died in March 1888, followed by Friedrich III on the throne.
 With his reign there were hopes that Prussia would transform into a parliamentary monarchy, which ended only 99 days later with his death.
 Max Liebermann stayed in Bad Kösen in the spring of the three emperor year.
 From the death of Friedrich III. dismayed, he painted a fictional memorial service for Emperor Friedrich III. in Bad Kösen, which shows that, despite his left-wing political views, he developed profound sympathy to the Hohenzollern monarchy.
 He wanted to be a free spirit, but he was unable to reject the Prussian traditions because of his character.